backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/ElasticBeanstalk DVA.md

 	- *Terminate the old environment* (**RDS won't be deleted** since we have a delete protection)
 	- The CloudFormation stack won't be deleted since the RDS was protected from delete.
 	- *Delete CloudFormation stack* (in DELETE_FAILED state)

+### One AWS account to another
+- The project manager of a team wants to *migrate the Elastic Beanstalk environment from Team A's AWS account into Team B's AWS account*.
+	- Create a *saved configuration* in Team A's account and download it to your local machine.
+	- Make the account-specific parameter changes and upload to the S3 bucket in Team B's account.
+	- From Elastic Beanstalk console, create an application from *Saved Configurations*
+- You must use **saved configurations to migrate an Elastic Beanstalk environment between AWS accounts**.
+	- There is no direct Export and Import option for migrating Elastic Beanstalk configurations.

 ## Using HTTPS
 ### Beanstalk with HTTPS